Tismas/game-utils/README.md

 Random utilities to make creating html canvas games easier

+## Todo

+- fix collision & gravity when more entities gather on the floor
+- move layers to CollisionShape instead of CollisionModule
+- test rectangle-rectangle and rectangle-circle collisions

 ## How to get started

 Create a html document with `<canvas>` element and give it an id eg. `<canvas id="game-canvas"></canvas>`.
 Then you add js/ts.